GLASS morphologies

 Developed during a residency at the Jan van Eyck Academie with the support of the future materials bank, this project was realized in collaboration with CHILL Laboratory at Brightlands Chemelot Campus.

-The glass membrane of microalgae reveals a remarkable natural architecture.
-Perforated with nanopores at the scale of visible light, it interacts with light by slowing, concentrating, and filtering radiation to support photosynthesis.
-These nanostructures also produce subtle iridescent colors through wavelength interference, demonstrating how material structure can actively shape the behavior and perception of light.
-Inspired by this principle, the work reimagines glass not as a perfectly clear and flat surface, but as a textured, living material that reveals its own formation.
+The silica shell of microalgae reveals a remarkable natural architecture.
+Perforated with nanopores at the scale of visible light, it slows, filters, and redirects light to support photosynthesis while producing subtle iridescent colors through structural interference.
+Inspired by this principle, the work reimagines glass not as a perfectly clear surface, but as a textured material that reveals its own formation.

 In doing so, the work proposes not only a new way of making glass but also a new sensorial relationship with it—one that acknowledges materiality instead of erasing it, and invites a more embodied awareness of how we inhabit, perceive, and relate to the natural world.